- Remarketing is an important strategy for increasing sale conversions.

-"With simple-to-use third-party tools and services available now from companies like Google, it has never been easier for small players to set up their own remarketing campaigns," Beri told Business News Daily.
+"With simple-to-use third-party tools and services available now from companies like Google, it has never been easier for small players to set up their own remarketing campaigns," Beri said.

-There are different strategies for remarketing, and each one has its own benefit.
+There are different remarketing strategies, and each has unique benefits.
 For example, standard remarketing through Google AdWords shows ads to your past visitors as they browse Display Network websites and use Display Network apps.
 Dynamic remarketing, on the other hand, uses ads that include products or services that people have viewed on your website.

 1. Spread your campaigns across multiple channels.

 Most businesses choose a specific channel for their remarketing campaigns, such as display, banner, Facebook or video ads, said Mike Hans, founder and CEO of Forge Group.
 But consumers aren't on just one channel.
-Just as in any other marketing efforts, it's important to catch the consumer where they are.
-This means spreading out across a variety of channels, including (and perhaps especially) mobile devices.
+Just as in any other marketing efforts, it's important to reach consumers where they are.
+This means spreading your campaigns across a variety of channels, including (and perhaps especially) mobile devices.

 2. Segment your remarketing lists.

-"This consumer was very interested in buying something, but decided not to at the last second, perhaps to do a little more price comparison-shopping," said Hobbs.
-"That should inform you to run ads that address price-matching guarantees, which will put people back into your ecommerce system so they don't buy the competition's product instead."
+"This consumer was very interested in buying something but decided not to at the last second, perhaps to do a little more price-comparison shopping," Hobbs said.
+"That should inform you to run ads that address price-matching guarantees, which will put people back into your e-commerce system so they don't buy the competition's product instead."